Before you start

 In a large bowl, combine egg, ricotta, spinach, mushroom and zucchini.
 Mix well.

-In a medium bowl, combine crushed and diced tomatoes and their juices, corn, garlic, crushed red pepper (if using), and salt.
+In a medium bowl, combine the diced tomatoes, corn, garlic, crushed chili pepper (if using), and salt.
 Mix well.

 Assemble the lasagna

-Spread 1 1/2 cups of the tomato mixture in the slow cooker.
-Arrange 5 noodles over the sauce, overlapping them slightly and breaking into pieces to cover as much of the sauce as possible.
-Spread half of the ricotta-vegetable mixture over the noodles and firmly pat down, then spoon on 1 1/2 cups of tomato sauce and sprinkle with 1 cup of mozzarella.
+Spread a quarter of the tomato mixture in the slow cooker.
+Arrange a layer of noodles over the sauce, overlapping them slightly and breaking into pieces to cover as much of the sauce as possible.
+Spread half of the ricotta-vegetable mixture over the noodles and firmly pat down, then spoon on another quarter of the tomato sauce and add a third of the mozzarella.

 Repeat the layering once more, starting with the noodles.

-Set aside the remaining 1 cup of mozzarella in the refrigerator.
+Set aside the remaining of the mozzarella in the refrigerator.

 Put the lid on the slow cooker and cook on 'High' for 2 h or 'Low' for 4 h.

-Turn off the slow cooker, sprinkle the reserved mozzarella on the lasagna, cover and let stand for 10 min to melt the cheese.
+Turn off the slow cooker, add the reserved mozzarella on the lasagna, cover and let stand for 10 min to allow the cheese to melt.
 Serve.

 Nutrition Facts Table